keitakun08/Apprentice_Chef_Machine_Learning_Model/README.md

 # Apprentice_Chef_Machine_Learning_Model

-This is the first ever unsupervised Machine Learning that I did for my Machine Learning coursework.
+This is an Unsupervised Machine Learning Project that I did for my Machine Learning coursework.

 The context of the challenge: